Two really interesting PEM-relevant papers appeared online first in Archives of Disease in Childhood in July – and happy days, both are FOAM!

 2. Reliable measurement of respiratory rate is hard

 I have always found measuring the respiratory rate ridiculously difficult.
 Clearly nurses who can do this by visual inspection alone possess magical powers (I think all nurses have magical powers anyway); I can’t, so if I want to measure a respiratory rate I use a stethoscope.
 The authors also remind us of the inconsistencies inherent in counting for 15-20 seconds and multiplying up.
-If you want a reliable measure, use a stethoscope and listen for a full 60 seconds.
+If you want a reliable measure, click here to view the most reliable brands, and use the stethoscope and listen for a full 60 seconds.

 3. Examine carefully; look for clues of underlying pathology.